What is a microgrid?

 North Carolina’s Electric Cooperatives are partnering with Hyde County egg producer Rose Acre Farms and its local electric cooperative, Tideland EMC, to develop an agricultural microgrid that will deliver a variety of benefits to the farm and surrounding community, including enhanced environmental sustainability and power grid resiliency.

-The project will integrate solar panels, energy storage and other components owned by North Carolina’s Electric Cooperatives with resources owned by the farm to create a microgrid that is capable of generating its own electricity during times of power loss.
+The project will integrate solar energy and battery storage and other components owned by North Carolina’s Electric Cooperatives with resources owned by the farm to create a microgrid that is capable of generating its own electricity during times of power loss.
 It will also be connected to the main grid to help improve reliability and resiliency.

 The first phase of the project will include the installation of a 2 MW solar array, and a 2 MW battery energy storage system, which allows energy generated by the panels to be stored and dispatched when needed.
 The solar production is expected to offset about a third of the energy consumed by the farm.
 The second phase of the project will add a microgrid controller that manages existing emergency backup diesel generators and all the other components to evolve the project into a full microgrid.